kennyzhang620/Otter_PassGen/README.md

 ![image](https://github.com/user-attachments/assets/1bb62e22-da70-45fe-b553-03609cb07a43)

+### Automatic login based on supplied code
+By using a Passkey, the backend can authenticate you and automatically generate the password based on a pre-existing code you supply!
+The code is hashed and only accessible to the server and never transmitted to the extension.
+To start, enter the code into the field and click on the biometric icon to start setting up a passkey based on that context.

 ### Passkey setup

 On first initialization, you will be required to add a Passkey.
 You can also edit Passkeys by authenticating and clicking on the gear icon to change the current configuration.